 Accounts Payable will automatically pay purchase orders that are less than $1,000, without approval from the department.
 (Purchasing does not send a receiver/cream copy to the department for these orders.)
 If the department does not want payment to be made, they must contact Accounts Payable as soon as possible.

 When you receive your order, complete the receiver/cream copy of the purchase order, which will include the quantity of each item received and will require an approving signature.
 Return this copy to Accounts Payable as soon as possible.

 If only a partial shipment has been received, indicate this on the cream copy and send it to Accounts Payable.
 Accounts Payable will then return the original cream copy to the department for completion on receipt of the other items.

-Sometimes vendors send invoices to departments rather than to Accounts Payable.
 The purchase order directs the vendor to send invoices to Accounts Payable and to include this information:

 - Michigan Tech purchase order number

 - Vendor invoice number

 - "Remit to" address

 - Quantity of each item